 One of the tricks with croissant making is to ensure the yeast does not activate during the rolling/folding/shaping stages.
 If it does, the dough becomes vey hard to work with.
 Chilling the dough right down, even freezing it for a bit (which won’t kill the yeast), helps significantly.

-You have to be patient with the proving (rising) of the shaped dough with croissants as the butter, the sugar and the chilling slow down the activation of the yeast.
+You have to be patient with the final proving (rising) of the shaped dough as the butter, the sugar and the chilling slow down the activation of the yeast.